ruby-hyperloop/ruby-hyperloop.io/source/docs/hypermesh_active_record.html.md

 end
 ```

-When the method is first called on the client the default value will be returned, and there will be a reactive update when the true value is returned from the server.
+When the method is first called on the client the default value will be returned and there will be a reactive update when the true value is returned from the server.

 To force the value to be recomputed at the server append a  `!` to the end of the name, otherwise the last value returned from the server will continue to be returned.